Every year, the same challenge: you’ve got to choose your Christmas tree and bring joy to the house for grown-ups and kids alike!

 Christmas tree cut at the base

-This is the most common form, certainly because it is very convenient and doesn’t take up much space.
+Christmas trees cut at the stump is the most common form.
+It certainly is very convenient and doesn’t take up much space.

-- Can be attached to a log split in 2 in which a hole matching the size of the trunk is drilled.
+• Can be attached to a log split in 2, with a hole matching the size of the trunk drilled through.

 Christmas tree in containers

-The Christmas tree bought with its root clump in a container is the only one that can successfully be transplanted to the garden.
+A Christmas tree bought with its root clump in a pot is the only one that survives transplanting in the garden.
 It is often selected specifically for this reason.

 Apart from the fact that it must be transported from the store to your house, it is produced and grown specifically for the Christmas season.